Michael Patkin's

 • Storage for cleaning implements including special brushes

-• Wall brackets for gloves, safety glasses, sharps containers, linen bags
+• Wall brackets for gloves, safety glasses, sharps containers, linen

 • Shelving for instrument bays